zhenqi-he/zhenqi-he.github.io/_pages/publications.md

 </div>

 <div class="w3-container">
 <p>This is the first attempt at a denoising diffusion probabilistic model for histological artifact restoration, called ArtiFusion.
 Specifically, ArtiFusion formulates the artifact region restoration as a gradual denoising process, and its training relies solely on artifact-free images to simplify the training complexity.
 Furthermore, to capture local-global correlations in the regional artifact restoration, a novel Swin-Transformer denoising architecture is designed, along with a time token scheme.
-Our extensive evaluations demonstrate the effectiveness of ArtiFusion as a pre-processing method for histology analysis, which can successfully preserve the tissue structures and stain style in artifact-free regions during the restoration.[<a href=".. /_publications/Artifact Restoration in Histology Images with Diffusion Probabilistic Models.pdf"> paper</a>] [ <a href="https://github.com/zhenqi-he/ArtiFusion"> code</a> ]</p>
+Our extensive evaluations demonstrate the effectiveness of ArtiFusion as a pre-processing method for histology analysis, which can successfully preserve the tissue structures and stain style in artifact-free regions during the restoration.[<a href="https://zhenqi-he.github.io/Artifact Restoration in Histology Images with Diffusion Probabilistic Models.pdf"> paper</a>] [ <a href="https://github.com/zhenqi-he/ArtiFusion"> code</a> ]</p>
 </div>

 <div class="w3-card-4 w3-margin w3-Dark Gray">